Leafwing-Studios/Emergence/design/src/water.md

 - reach a stable equilibrium, even as water is added or removed from the system
   - surface-area based evaporation mechanics do an excellent job stabilizing this
   - draining to the ocean / filling up from the ocean also stabilizes this effectively
-- be able to carry goods
-  - goods should naturally float downriver (implying a water velocity)
-  - goods should also be able to be ferried up river or across relatively still bodies of water at higher cost

 Water should: